Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 1. Clone this repository to your local machine.
 1. Open the repo in Visual Studio Code.
 (Hint: In a terminal you can open Visual Studio Code by navigating to the folder and running `code .`).
-1. Navigate to the `terraform-oidc-config` folder and create a new file called `terraform.tfvars`.
+1. Navigate to the `bootstrap` folder and create a new file called `terraform.tfvars`.
 1. In the `terraform.tfvars` file add the following:

     ```terraform